Sando1/udacity-data-analyst/data_wrangling_project/README.md

 # Twitter Data Wrangling Project

- The Data Wrnagling Project was meant to challenge the learner in various ways:
+ The Data Wrangling Project was meant to challenge the learner in various ways:
  * Gather Data from various sources and in a variety of formats
  * Assess its quality and tidiness
  * Cleaning the data